rabujev/jepsen-js-web-JSLOL/readme.md

 **See below for technical questions**
 *We use a Becode template for this exercise that we have modified at our convenience*
+*What you see below is rather for the developer*

 ## Becode Template for JavaScript Exercises